joerivanveen/bloembraaden/README.md

 ## Web server
 Setup a webserver.
 We recommend NGINX.
 We use php-fpm with php 8.0 (which is the minimum version for Bloembraaden).
+You can have it process index.php at all times, Bloembraaden will determine what content to show.

 Set up two virtual hosts, one for Bloembraaden and one for static files.
 Point to the static files in the config, both the path on the server `cdnpath` (that is the root of the virtual host) as the location on the internet `cdnroot`.
 You can optimise that virtual host for static files, only images will be served by it.

+Bloembraaden saves all images as webp with fallback to jpg (same filename, but .jpg extension in stead of .webp).
+If you need this fallback, you should configure it in the static site.

 It is recommended to put Bloembraaden (the bloembraaden folder) outside of the webroot.
 In the webroot the following is needed: